ravendb/bootcamp/src/Unit-1/lesson4/README.md

 ## Great job!
 Onto Lesson 5!

 Awesome!
-This *long* lesson is done and you know a lot about the how to load documents from a RavenDB database.
+This *long* lesson is done and you know a lot about how to load documents from a RavenDB database.

 **Let's move onto [Lesson 5](../lesson5/README.md) and learn about querying.**